-Trafficway Description
+Trafficway Flow

-Accident.TRAF_WAY (deleted in 2011 Accident data file)
+Accident.TRAF_WAY (discontinued in Accident data file in 2010)

-Attribute Labels 2009 GES 2010 GES
+Attribute Labels 1988-2009

-Non-Trafficway Area 0
+Non-Trafficway Area

 Not Physically Divided (Center 2-way Left Turn Lane) 0

 Not Physically Divided (Two Way Trafficway) 1

 Divided Highway (Median Strip, Barrier) 2

-Two-Way, Not Divided 1
+Two-Way, Not Divided

-Two-Way, Not Divided with a continuous left turn lane 5
+Two-Way, Not Divided with a continuous left turn lane

-Two-Way, Divided, Unprotected (painted >4feet) Median 2
+Two-Way, Divided, Unprotected (painted >4feet) Median

-Two-Way, Divided, Positive Median Barrier 3
+Two-Way, Divided, Positive Median Barrier

-One Way Trafficway 3 4
+One Way Trafficway 3

-Entrance/Exit ramp 6
+Entrance/Exit ramp

-Not Reported 8
+Not Reported

-Unknown 9 9
+Unknown 9

-This information is coded on the vehicle level.
-The ACCIDENT level data element is derived by selecting one vehicle and using the coded values for that vehicle.
+This information is coded on the Vehicle level.
+The Accident level data element is derived by selecting one vehicle and using the coded values for that vehicle.
 The vehicle is chosen by the following process: